friemen/aggregate/README.md

 insert-fn.
 This mechanism is fine for auto-generated keys, but becomes an obstacle if you want to handle in the id value by yourself.

-Therefore the er-config options may contain a key `:persisted-pred-fn` that points to a function `(fn [id-kw row-map])` that returns true, if the row-map has a corresponding record in the database.
+Therefore the er-config options may contain a key `:persisted-pred-fn` that points to a function `(fn [id-kw row-map entity-kw db-spec])` that returns true, if the row-map has a corresponding record in the database.
 The default value is `agg/persisted?`.

 Alternative implementations for `:persisted-pred-fn` might use an additional DB lookup or use a special key to mark a row-map as